Wing foiling

 Wing foiling or wing surfing or winging is a wind propelled water sport that developed from kitesurfing, windsurfing and surfing.
 The sailor, standing on a board, holds directly onto a wing.
-It generates both upward force and sideways propulsion and thus moves the board across the water.
+It generates both upward force and horizontal force which can be used for propulsion and thus moves the board across the water.
 The recent development of foilboards, which plane very early on a hydrofoil fin and thereby lift off the water producing low friction, represent the ideal complementary hydrodynamic platform for wings.
-This young sport is poised to become wildly popular.

 History

 Precursors

-The history of wing foiling begins with the invention of wing surfing dating back to 1981, when aeronautical engineer Jim Drake, the inventor of windsurfing, and Uli Stanciu, European windsurfing pioneer, together invented the first wing.
-Their patented concept was based on the symmetrical shape of the flying fish.
-Unlike windsurfing, their wing was hand held and not fixed to the board via a mast.
+The history of wing foiling, or simply "winging" begins with the invention of pre-hydrofoil technology wing surfing dating back to 1981, when aeronautical engineer Jim Drake, who also invented windsurfing, and Uli Stanciu, European windsurfing pioneer, together invented and patented the world's first wing.
+Their patented concept was used on a large, non-foiling windsurf board of that era.
+Drake's wing was theoretically based on the symmetrical shape of a flying fish.
+15 years after Drake originally invented windsurfing in 1967, his updated, newer wing concept was different because it was not fixed to the board via a mast and universal joint.

-About the same time a frenchman named Roland Le Bail developed a similar wing design.
+Soon after, a Frenchman named Roland Le Bail designed a similar wing design.
 In the years that followed, new technology was adapted and wings repeatedly came onto the market in different variants.
-In 1986 a mast borne winged concept called Wind Weapon allowed for high jumps in locations with strong winds, but like the Drake wing, it never caught on commercially.
-The use of the wings is not exclusively tied to water sports, but are also used for sports on the snow, on the beach or on land.
+In 1986 a mast borne winged concept called Wind Weapon allowed for high jumps in locations with strong wind but like Drake's first wing, it was pre-hydrofoil technology and never gained popular support.

+The use of the wings is not exclusively tied to water sports; they are also used for sports in the snow, on the beach, or land.
 The designations "Skate Sails", "Wind Skates" or "Kite Wings" should be mentioned as milestones in further development.
 What most of these variants have in common is that they use a stiff frame to stretch the wing, which also acts as handlebars or handles.

 The reason for the moderate success of all these developments is a physical one: friction.
 Wings that are big enough to move a sluggish traditional board (including the rider) have to be big, unwieldy and heavy.
-Newer lightweight, efficient, inflatable wings offers enough propulsion when combined with foilboards to allow excellent performance characteristics.
+Newer, lightweight, efficient, inflatable wings offer enough propulsion when combined with foilboards to allow excellent performance characteristics.